AbbasPak/K-Means-Clustering-in-psychology-Case-study/README.md

 Understanding coping strategies’ impact on psychological `well-being` is key to identifying strategies that may serve as resources for successful adaptation.
 Existing research has explored the relationship between coping styles and various mental health variables, such as resilience. `Resilience` might be seen as a personality trait—a positive, distinct feature of an individual that mitigates the negative effects of stress and minimizes episodes of depression.

-In this project, we apply the k-means clustering algorithm to cluster the coping strategies.
-The goal is to identify distinct groups of coping strategies that influence resilience.
+In this project, we apply the k-means clustering algorithm to cluster juveniles based on the coping strategies.
+The goal is to identify groups of coping strategies that influence resilience.
 To do this, we first use different feature selection methods to extract important strategies that influence resilience.
-Then, we employ k-means clustering to cluster these coping strategies.
+Then, we employ k-means clustering to cluster juveniles using these coping strategies.
 Finally, by comparing the obtained clusters, strategies that can improve resilience are introduced.

 ## Data
 We utilized a preexisting dataset provided by Konaszewski et al. (Konaszewski K, Niesiobędzka M, Surzykiewicz J. Resilience and mental health among juveniles: role of strategies for coping with stress.
 Health Qual Life Outcomes.
 2021 Feb 18;19(1):58) https://doi.org/10.3886/E120001V1.
 They investigate the direct and indirect role of resilience in shaping the mental health of juveniles.
 The dataset includes resilience and 14 coping strategies.